lewagon/data-setup/REMOTE_SETUP.md

-## Authenticate to your virtual machine
+## Redeem your virtual machine

+Let's redeem the virtual machine on which we will work.

 In order to move forwards, you will need to use:
 - The SSH **public** and **PRIVATE** keys you just created